xieweiAlex/English_Learning/media/seinfeld.md

 ## Season 3

+I see a very cheap man holding a sweater trying to get away with something.
+That's my overview.
+You're still here.
+You're a dynamo.
+George: So she starts vaccuming, back and forth, back and forth, her hips swivelling, her breasts, uh... (trying to think of a word)
+Jerry: Convulsing?
+George: Convulsing?
+So we started drinking, and I'll tell you I don't know if it was the alcohol or the ammonia, but the next think I knew she was mopping the floor with me.
+Jerry takes out a hankerchief and starts fake-crying in it.

+Oh, wait a second, I believe we have a heckler ladies and gentlemen.
+Hey Dick I don't know what your problem is.
+It's not my fault you're back on the wagon.

 Maybe the **dingo** ate your baby. -
 the last time a woman said that to me I **wound up** apologizing to her.
 Every time I pass her desk, I have to plan a little **patter**.